Madison Cawthorn sued by own lawyers over $193K unpaid legal fees - NewsBreak

 Madison Cawthorn sued by own lawyers over $193K unpaid legal fees

-(QUEEN CITY NEWS) — The lawyers that represented U.S. Representative Madison Cawthorn during a legal challenge to his candidacy in the 2022 North Carolina Primary are now suing the congressman themselves.
+HENDERSON, N.C.
+(WJZY) — The lawyers that represented U.S. Representative Madison Cawthorn (R-NC) during a legal challenge to his candidacy in the 2022 North Carolina Primary are now suing the congressman themselves.

 The Bopp Law Firm filed a lawsuit on December 1, alleging Cawthorn has failed to pay $193,296.85 in legal fees and costs.